 Make sure there is sufficient room inside for the number of guests you have.
 No one wants to be cramped or sitting on their neighbour’s lap.
 It’s important for focus that everyone has enough space for their bags and laptops and to sit comfortably, so have this in mind when choosing a venue.

 High ceilings create a sense of spaciousness which will aid the flow of ideas.
 It sounds minor but low ceilings will make the room seem cramped even if it’s large.
 Look for a venue with those high ceilings to create the right vibe for the meeting.

-These are crucial to your meeting to present ideas, and slow facilities can disrupt and waste time, so ensure you choose somewhere with modern technology that will be reliable.
+These are crucial to your meeting to present ideas, and slow facilities can disrupt and waste time, so ensure you choose somewhere with modern technology and state of the art equipment that will be reliable.
 Whiteboards might seem outdated but if all else fails are really helpful to draw up ideas.
 Doing a few test runs to check the technology before the meeting is always advisable, so any problems can be resolved beforehand.

 Obviously Wi-Fi is a crucial part of any meeting, for the presenter and also the guests so make sure your venues has good quality and high speed.
 Consider putting up the router name and password whilst everyone is entering and getting settled or email it out beforehand to save time.
 Similarly, ensure there are plenty of power sockets around so people can easily plug in and aren’t restricted to one area.

 No one can focus in a messy room so make sure the house keeping is up together.
 Dust, clutter and streaky windows are all things that will distract from the focus, and a tidy area keeps a tidy mind.
 Having friendly, accommodating staff is really helpful when trying to organise and conduct a meeting, so gauge how they respond through phone calls and emails before making your decision.